billspat/azrunr/README.md

 - If you have a shell script that is used for setup purposes on the VM, this can be run as a script extension.
 - Note: you will want to have run both set_azure_options() and set_azure_storage() prior to this code.
 - Note: This code is made to work with the provided deploy template located in inst/VM_From_Template/azuredeploy.json.
 Using another template may cause issues.
-- The VM will be located in the resource group set in r options.
+- The VM and its associated resources will be located in the resource group set in r options.
+- All resources created will be prefixed with the vmName provided.
 - The shell script will be uploaded to the storage account and container set in r options.

 The following can be used to create a vm, then run the shell script on the VM.